microsoft/pxt-ev3/docs/fll.md

 ### How do I use the Simulator?

 The Simulator will show the physical representation of your code blocks.
-For example, based on this code snippet, the Simulator with show the touch sensor on Port 1, and a large motor on Port D.
+For example, based on this code snippet, the Simulator will show the touch sensor on Port 1, and a large motor on Port D.

 ```blocks
 sensors.touch1.onEvent(ButtonEvent.Pressed, function () {